what happens when you set boundaries in a relationship

 • You’re more determined not to go back to BS

-If you still setting boundaries hard to do, here are a few affirmations to put you at ease.
+If you’re still setting boundaries, it can be hard; here are a few affirmations to put you at ease.

 1. I am not responsible for other people’s happiness.